enterspeedhq/enterspeed-next-storybook-headless/README.md

 # Enterspeed demo: Storybook Headless
 This is an Enterspeed example project using **Next.js** and **Storybook** to display data from **Enterspeed**.

-These days design systems is all the rage, and when you have a decoupled 7
+These days design systems is all the rage, and when you have a decoupled backend architecture a natural next step is a solid design system for handling your frontend(s)!

-This is a simple example of how you can populate and use Storybook with real data from Enterspeed.

-Using real data and a component library such as Storybook, provides you and your team with new possibilities for designing and developing better web applications.
+Using real data and a component library, provides you and your team with new possibilities in the process of designing, developing, testing and now you can give your content work a headstart.

-## Demo
-You can view a demo of the live site here: Coming soon.

 ## How to
+Let's get to it, follow these steps for getting it up and running locally or you can have a look at our demo site: link on the way

 ### 1. Create tenant with demo data
 Go to https://app.enterspeed.com/ and login (if you don't have a user you can create one for free).